-- One way airfare from Tokyo
+- One way airfare from Vancouver to Tokyo

-|Victoria, Kelowna, Comox add from $300 more|
+|Victoria, Kelowna, Comox, Calgary, Edmonton add from $400 more|

 Please call to inquire about other departure cities.